svenvc/P3/P3.package/P3Client.class/README.md

   https://www.postgresql.org/docs/9.6/static/protocol.html

-See also P3DatabaseDriver, a interface between Glorp, an advanved object-relational mapper, and me.
+See also P3DatabaseDriver, an interface between Glorp, an advanved object-relational mapper, and me.